sakibmatin/MatLLMSearch/README.md

-# MatLLMSearch: Large Language Models Are Innate Crystal Structure Generators
+# MatLLMSearch: Crystal Structure Discovery with Evolution-Guided Large Language Models

-This is the implementation for **MatLLMSearch: Large Language Models Are Innate Crystal Structure Generators**.
+This is the implementation for **MatLLMSearch: Crystal Structure Discovery with Evolution-Guided Large Language Models**.
 This code implements an evolutionary search pipeline for crystal structure generation (CSG) and crystal structure prediction (CSP) with Large Language Models (LLMs) without fine-tuning.

 ## Pipeline Overview